gardener/gardener/docs/extensions/conventions.md

 With [GEP-18](../proposals/18-shoot-CA-rotation.md) (Shoot cluster CA rotation), extensions are required to do the same and generate dedicated CAs for their components (e.g. for signing a server certificate for cloud-controller-manager).
 They must not depend on the CA secrets managed by gardenlet.

-Please see [CA Rotation in Extensions](./ca-rotation.md) for the exact requirements, that extensions need to fulfill in order to support the CA rotation feature.
+Please see [CA Rotation in Extensions](./ca-rotation.md) for the exact requirements that extensions need to fulfill in order to support the CA rotation feature.